riyasat/CoreMailer/README.md

 **ActionMethod**

-*HTML Content With Layou and Pickupdirectory*
+*HTML Content With Layout and Pickupdirectory*

     public IActionResult Index()
         {